Ballin' (Mustard and Roddy Ricch song): Critical reception

 The song was widely acclaimed by music critics.
 Charles Holmes of Rolling Stone magazine called it "a song of the year contender", while Complex and Billboard both named it as a "standout track" on the album.
 Pitchfork magazine included "Ballin in its list of The Best Rap Songs of 2019 and called it "the centerpiece of Mustard's underappreciated album Perfect Ten".
 Complex later named it the Best Song of 2019, calling it "a feel-good anthem so infectious you'll need antibiotics just to stop running it back".

 Chart performance

 "Ballin was at the time Mustard's highest charting song in the US, peaking at number 11 on the Billboard Hot 100.
 It was also Roddy Ricch's highest charting song, until he surpassed it a week later, with the release of his album track "The Box", which eventually reached number 1 on the chart.
 It reached number one on Billboards Rhythmic Songs chart, becoming Mustard's second number one following "Pure Water" and Ricch's first number one.
 The song also topped the Rap Airplay chart.

 Music video

 The music video for the track was teased by Mustard on his Instagram page on September 29, 2019.
 The music video for the track was eventually released on October 2, 2019 to critical acclaim.
+The video features Mustard and Roddy Ricch driving a Lamborghini Aventador in Los Angeles, where they both are from, playing poker in a casino, and going to a strip club.
+This is contrasted with scenes in which Mustard and Roddy Ricch as children play cards with Monopoly money and playing with miniature toy Lamborghinis together, aspiring for wealth and luxury, representing how they went from "rags to riches".
+The video also pays tribute to rapper Nipsey Hussle, who had been killed a few months ago.